mnjm/tmux-sessionizer/README.md

 This is heavily based upon [ThePrimeagen](https://www.youtube.com/channel/UC8ENHE5xdFSwx71u3fDH5Xw)'s [tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer) which I found a little non flexible.

 1. Sometimes, I open Tmux sessions for general use outside of specific projects and wanted a script that lists these one-off sessions alongside projects.
-2. My project organization is a bit haphazard, with entirely different directory structures for my work and personal projects.
+2. My projects organization is somewhat disorganized, as I use entirely different directory structures for my work and personal projects.
 3. I've integrated `git worktree` into my projects, so was looking for a script that can handle such worktree branchs as well.

 **How does this tmux-sessionizer work?**